-Poetry Sanctuary is a full day retreat, facilitated by James, that includes a short lesson on a specific aspect of the craft of poetry, writing prompts to inspire participants to practice these aspects (producing at least 2 or 3 new poems) and silent time for writing and/or revision.
+Poetry Sanctuary is a full day retreat (10:00-5:00), facilitated by James Dewar.
+The day begins with a short lesson on a specific aspect of the craft of poetry, writing prompts to inspire participants to practice these aspects and silent time for writing and/or revision.
 The objective is to return home with 3 or 4 very good first draft poems.

 Participants also have the opportunity to share their work in group readings and receive private feedback from James if they choose that option.